St Aloysius' College (Malta): The Sixth Form

 St Aloysius College Sixth Form has been in existence for the best part of 30 years.
 It offers four major courses – science, maths, commerce, and arts – each requiring about two years.
-There are two classes in each course; three for arts.
+There are two classes each for maths and commerce; three each for arts and science.
 The college annually accepts around 260 new students who have passed the core O Level subjects.
 Facilities include biology, chemistry, physics, and computer laboratories, a media room, library, and assembly hall.

-Among the many annual events hosted by the Sixth Form, its cultural Soiree in early February is most popular.
+Among the many public annual events hosted by the Sixth Form, its Soiree in early February is most popular.
 It includes a variety of performing arts; dancing, acting, singing, and music; and concludes with a 45-minute musical directed and choreographed by the students themselves.

+Another public event hosted by the Sixth Form is the annual musical concert 'Amplified', held in mid-December.
+During the event, students perform a variety of singing and dance items aimed at strengthening community spirit.

 The Sixth Form students' council

-The Sixth Form has its own Students' Council, with elections held in late October.
+The Sixth Form has its own Students' Council, with elections held in early November.
 Since 2012, the Council includes four students from the lower and upper years, with the president from the upper.
-The council is responsible for organising most Sixth Form events, and has an important say in the Soirée.
+The council is responsible for coordinating and liaising with the school administration and for organising most Sixth Form events, and has an important say in the Soirée.